Orlando17544/GmailManager/README.md

 # Gmail Manager

+Gmail Manager allows you to clean all the junk mail in an easy way.
+First it lets you to find out which senders you receive a lot of emails and then you can easily delete all of the emails from those senders.

 ## Install

 Follow the instructions to download the file credentials.json and to install the dependencies in the following link: